Select Page

 PRF is made by drawing a small amount of blood and spinning it in a centrifuge.
 There are no blood additives or chemicals.
 Only extracts from the patients blood drawn just before the surgical procedures.
 The most preparation of PRF is a yellow jello-like mixture of white blood cells, fibrin, platelets, stem cells and bone morphogenic proteins.
 The platelet treatment is used during many different oral surgery procedures.

-PRF is used in tooth extractions sites:
+PRF is used in tooth extractions sites to preserve bone

 1. occupy space in bony holes (tooth extraction sites, implant surgical sites) to prevent gum tissue from growing into bone